 What I do, instead, is give you an irrevocable license to the content, which means you will have the ability to use and publish the images just as if you were the copyright owner, and our agreement will require me to provide any necessary documentation that you might need to publish, sell, or otherwise use the images.

-If we split content rather than share it, then I will give you a copyright assignment or use a work-for-hire agreement for your images upon request.
+If we split the images rather than share them, then I will give you a copyright assignment or a work-for-hire agreement for your half of the images upon request.

 Q: Will we have a written agreement?

 Yes.
 In most cases, we will use a single "Collaboration Agreement" that will act as a contract, model release, and copyright license.
 Without a written agreement, I (as the photographer) would retain all rights in the images, so it's in your interest to have a written contract showing that you have the right to publish the images.

 Q: It seems like you mostly shoot with cis women.
 Will you collaborate with others?